-Studen nts must complete 22.5 credits to receive a high school diploma.
+Students must complete 22.5 credits to receive a high school diploma.

-1. English Language Arts (ELA)

-2. Social Studies

-3. Mathematics

-4. Sciences

-5. Physical Education/Health Education

-son of ASAA-sanctioned sports participation within the Anchorage School District.
-B) Students may also waive physical education requirements through Credit By Choice, correspondence, or college coursework in Physical Education/Health.
-C) A maximum of 1.0 waiver of the physical education requirement is available upon successful completion of 2 years (four semesters) of JROTC.
+- - A) Students may obtain a waiver of .25 of the physical education graduation requirement for each full season of ASAA-sanctioned sports participation within the Anchorage School District. - B) Students may also waive physical education requirements through Credit By Choice, correspondence, or college coursework in Physical Education/Health. - C) A maximum of 1.0 waiver of the physical education requirement is available upon successful completion of 2 years (four semesters) of JROTC.

-4. Electives

-Total 22.5 andita